hectorscout/slack-alfred/README.md

 Each project in Alfred's Bat Computer consists of a set of links, users, and channels grouped into sections.

-There are two main use cases for Alfred.
+There are two main use cases for Alfred:

 1. What's the current link to that design/spec/environment/etc... for the project I'm working on?